Produce your pitch

 - Embed your completed video in your LinkedIn profile.
 Find out how by watching our video.

-Remember, you can contact Careers and Student Development for support at each step of this process.
+Remember, you can contact the Careers Service for support at each step of this process.